Powhatan language

-Powhatan or Virginia Algonquian is an Eastern Algonquian subgroup of the Algonquian languages.
+Powhatan or Virginia Algonquian is an Eastern Algonquian language part of the Algonquian language family.
 It was formerly spoken by the Powhatan people of tidewater Virginia.
-Following 1970s linguistic research by Frank Thomas Siebert, Jr., some of the language has been reconstructed with assistance from better-documented Algonquian languages, and attempts are being made to revive it.

 The sole documentary evidence for this language is two short wordlists recorded around the time of first European contact.
 William Strachey recorded about 500 words and Captain John Smith recorded only about 50 words.
 Smith also reported the existence of a pidgin form of Powhatan, but virtually nothing is known of it.
 Strachey's material was collected sometime between 1610 and 1611, and probably written up from his notes in 1612 and 1613, after he had returned to England.
 It was never published in his lifetime, although he made a second copy in 1618.
 The second copy was published in 1849, and the first in 1955.
 Smith's material was collected between 1607 and 1609 and published in 1612 and again in 1624.
 There is no indication of the location where he collected his material.
 Like many Algonquian languages, Powhatan did not have a writing system, so all that is left are the writings from the 17th century and the piecing together that can be done using related Algonquian languages.

-Although the language has become extinct, some of the tribes that were part of the Powhatan Chiefdom still remain close to their lands.
-These tribes include Upper Mattaponi, Mattaponi, Nansemond, Chickahominy, Pamunkey and Patawomeck, all of whom are either recognized by the Commonwealth of Virginia or the federal government.
-There is also the Powhatan Renape Nation (formerly located on the Rankokus Indian Reservation in Burlington, New Jersey) that is working to reclaim their culture and educate the public.

-Family and origin
+Following 1970s linguistic research by Frank Thomas Siebert, Jr., some of the language has been reconstructed with assistance from better-documented Algonquian languages, and attempts are being made to revive it.

+Although the language went dormant, the tribes today are working effortlessly with the newer generation on learning it.

+Classification

 Powhatan is an Algic language.
 It is closely related to Unami, Munsee, Nanticoke, Massachusett, and other Eastern Algonquian languages, is more distantly related to Ojibwe, Cree, Cheyenne, Blackfoot, and other Algonquian languages, and is most distantly related to Wiyot and Yurok.